Dream23322/Soda-Autoclicker/README.md

 # Soda Autoclicker

-The best autoclicker for minecraft 1.8.9 pvp
+Soda Autoclicker is the best autoclicker for Minecraft Java Edition 1.8.9 PvP.
+With advanced features it gives a competative advantage against other autoclickers and players.

 Discord:
 https://discord.gg/4ZqBfDFMG4